-In July 2015, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2015-11, Simplifying the Measurement of Inventory, which requires an entity to measure inventory at the lower of cost and net realizable value.
+In July 2015, the Financial Accounting Standards Board ("FASB") issued ASU 2015-11, Simplifying the Measurement of Inventory, which requires an entity to measure inventory at the lower of cost and net realizable value.
 Net realizable value is defined as the estimated selling prices in the ordinary course of business, less reasonably predictable costs of completion, disposal and transportation.
 On January 1, 2017, we adopted this update on a prospective basis.
 The adoption of this update did not have a material impact on our financial statements.

 In March 2016, the FASB issued ASU 2016-09, Compensation - Stock Compensation (Topic 718).
 The update covers such areas as the recognition of excess tax benefits and deficiencies, the classification of those excess tax benefits on the statement of cash flows, an accounting policy election for forfeitures, the amount an employer can withhold to cover income taxes and still qualify for equity classification and the classification of those taxes paid on the statement of cash flows.
 On January 1, 2017, we adopted this update.
 Upon adoption, we elected to account for forfeitures as they occur rather than applying an estimated forfeiture rate, which resulted in a cumulative-effect adjustment to accumulated deficit and additional paid-in capital of \$0.1 million under the modified retrospective transition method.
+Additionally, as a result of this adoption, cash flows related to excess tax benefits are now presented within operating activities within the statements of cash flows.
+The impact of this retroactive adoption was immaterial to the results of the prior year period.